oracle-livelabs/goldengate/ggsa-pipeline/setup-pipeline/setup-pipeline.md

 1. Right-click the Score stage and select in the menu **Add a Stage** and in the submenu **Query**.
    ![Create Query](./images/query2_create.png "")

-2. In the Create Query Stage dialog, for Name enter **EnrichActivity**.
+2. In the Create Query Stage dialog, for Name enter **FilterScore**.

 3. Press **Save**.
   ![Name Query](./images/query2_name.png "")